suds-community/suds/README.rst

     Object is a simpler (more straight forward) approach that requires less code and works better in the debugger.
-  * The Binding (and the encoding) is selected on a per-method basis which is more consistent with the wsdl.
+  * The Binding (and the encoding) is selected on a per-method basis which is more consistent with the WSDL.
 In <= 0.1.7, the binding was selected when the ServiceProxy was constructed and used for all service methods.
 The binding was stored as self.binding.
 Since the WSDL provides for a separate binding style and encoding for each operation, Suds needed to be change to